 The Windows Task Manager is an important tool for every Windows user.
 It can show you why your computer is slow and help you deal with misbehaving and resource-hungry programs, whether they’re draining CPU, RAM, disk, or network resources.

-Windows 8 has the best built-in Task Manager yet, but even Windows 7’s Task Manager is a powerful tool that every Windows user should familiarize themselves with.
-Many of these tasks are easier on Windows 8.
+Windows 8 (and now Windows 10) has the best built-in Task Manager yet, but even Windows 7’s Task Manager is a powerful tool that every Windows user should familiarize themselves with.
+Many of these tasks are easier on Windows 8 or 10.

 Opening the Task Manager